-From Saturday, February 17th through Monday February 19th, a record number of 186 chess players, organized in six rating-based sections, competed in the 2017 Holiday Open!
+From Saturday, February 17th through Monday February 19th, a record number of 186 chess players, organized in six rating-based sections, competed in the 2018 Hart House Reading Week Open!

-Most credit for this success goes undoubtedly to our own Alex Ferreira, the amazing Tournament Director!
-Alex has been the heart of the Reading Week Open for over a decade and his hard and dedicated efforts have elevated this Open Tournament to one of the most celebrated chess events in all of Canada!
-This year, Alex ran the tournament with a team of formidable colleagues, each of whom is also worthy of some high praise!
+Most credit for this success goes undoubtedly to Alex Ferreira, the amazing Tournament Director!
+Alex has been the soul of the Reading Week Open for over a decade and his hard and dedicated efforts have elevated this Open Tournament to one of the most celebrated chess events in all of Canada!
+Just like in the Holidays Open, Alex ran the Reading Week tournament with a team of formidable colleagues, each of whom is also worthy of some high praise!

 In spite of the big number of participants and the many different sections, which resulted in huge workload, Tyler Longo, the Chief Arbiter of the Tournament, administered the pairings, the results and the standings of each round flawlessly.
 Chris Knox, the omnipresent Secretary/President of Hart House Chess Club, coordinated everybody’s efforts, making sure that the tournament would indeed be a great success.
 Peter Vuong, our Club’s External Events Co-ordinator, handled the challenging processes of registration and fee-payment with remarkable professionalism.
-Tasked with advertising, promoting and reporting on the tournament info, our Club’s Director of Communications, Panayoti Tsialas, offered a beautifully designed tournament poster and a rich gallery of pictures and videos, now delicate memorabilia of a successful event.
+Tasked with advertising, promoting and reporting on the tournament info, our Club’s Director of Communications, Panayoti Tsialas, offered a beautifully designed tournament poster and a rich gallery of pictures and videos.
+As for our Club Treasurer, Jimmy Bartha, he dealt very successfully with the financial accounting of the tournament.
 Finally, on every single day of the tournament, our longtime volunteer and U of T alumnus, Andrew MacMillan, was the first one to arrive and the last one to leave the playing hall, bringing in two fully-loaded carts of chess materials, setting up and taking down chess boards, scoresheets and timers for more than 80 boards and making sure that the club’s equipment would not be damaged or lost.

-Special thanks is owed to the people at the Hart House Hub (Lynsay, Mauro, Juan, Cynthia and all the others), who were always helpful and friendly in the reception of the players, but our warmest thanks goes out to the parents, who remained with the children-participants throughout the day, making it possible for these young chess-players to practice their favorite game!
+Special thanks is owed to the people at the Hart House Hub (Lynsay, Mauro, Juan, Cynthia, Steven, Grace, Aster, Victoria and all the others), who were always helpful and friendly in the reception of the players, but our warmest thanks goes out to the parents, who remained with the children-participants throughout the day, making it possible for these young chess-players to practice their favorite game!

 In terms of individual results, in the Crown Section, International Masters Nikolay Noritsyn and Leonid Gerzhoy were joined in first place by Richard Chen.
 Each of them scored 4.5/6 so the prizes was split into three equal shares.